Shrey-Parekh/voiceassistant/README.md

    - Try `pip install --upgrade pip` before installing requirements

 ### Performance Tips
-- Use continuous listening mode for longer questions
 - Speak clearly and at a consistent pace
 - Keep the microphone at a consistent distance
 - Minimize background noise
+- The assistant handles longer questions automatically

 ## 🔒 Privacy and Security

-- **Local Processing**: Speech recognition and TTS run locally
+- **Local Processing**: Text-to-speech runs locally
-- **API Communication**: Only sends text queries to Gemini AI
+- **API Communication**: Only sends text queries to Gemini AI and Google Speech Recognition
 - **No Recording**: No audio is stored or transmitted
-- **Memory**: Conversation history is stored locally and can be cleared
+- **No Memory**: Conversations are not stored between sessions

 ## 📝 License